When you rub your hands together they get warm.

-When you skate-board, friction is very little with these low friction roller bearing wheels!
+When you do skate-boarding, friction is very little with these LOW FRICTION roller bearing wheels!

-When you push off, the friction between your foot and the surface you skate on is high!
+But when you push off, the friction between your foot and the surface you skate on is HIGH!

-Difficult?
-Yes, but look carefully how Pole Robot moves and you will get it.
+Yes, but look carefully how bobbing horse moves and you will get it.